icassina/random-repo/README.md

 #### The Airports table

 Once populated, the Airports table displays in the title which country the airports belong to, in this example it shows:

 `Airports in Netherlands [NL/EU]`

 It also display one airport per row, with the following columns:

-* ID
 * Ident
 * Name
 * Type
 * Region
 * Municipality
+* Elevation
+* Codes (GPS, IATA, Local)

-The user can scroll down to look for more entries, or use the search box in the upper right corner of the table to filter the results.
+You can scroll down to look for more entries, or use the search box in the upper right corner of the table to filter the results.
+Clicking on a column header will sort the data according to that column.

 #### The Runways table